 Sydney represents clients in antidumping (AD) and anti-subsidy (CVD) investigations initiated in multiple jurisdictions.
 He has represented both domestic industries and foreign producers, and exporters and importers in these investigations, which gives him an excellent understanding of the issues and factors surrounding these proceedings.
 Sydney also advises clients on customs-related aspects of AD/CVD orders, including advice on whether imported goods are subject to these orders, methods for obtaining exclusions to them, and representation in proceedings before CBP seeking to exclude merchandise that allegedly evades AD/CVD orders.

-In addition to representing clients before the US Department of Commerce and US International Trade Commission in US investigations, Sydney has represented US and European companies in AD and CVD investigations in the EU, China, India and Brazil.
-His breadth of practice has covered a wide range of industries, including mining, ferroalloys, steel, renewable energy, fertilizer, and textiles/apparel.
+In addition to representing clients before the US Department of Commerce and US International Trade Commission in US investigations, Sydney has represented US and European companies in AD and CVD investigations in the EU, China, India, Mexico and Brazil.
+His breadth of practice has covered a wide range of industries, including mining, ferroalloys, steel, chemicals, renewable energy, fertilizer, and textiles/apparel.